maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 The structure of a user's `_publicNames` container (for managing their `Public Names`) must be:

-- The Public Name Map is an RDF MD w/specific type tag (`1500`) stored at the sha3 hash of the `Public Name` string `shahash3('Public Name')`.
+- The Public Name Map is an RDF AOD w/specific type tag (`1500`) stored at the sha3 hash of the `Public Name` string `shahash3('Public Name')`.
 - A Public Name must point to a `Resolvable Map` RDF schema.
-With the target MD location XOR-URL as the value to the key.
+With the target AOD location XOR-URL as the value to the key.
 - A user's `Public Names` are saved/managed in the user's `_publicNames` container.
 - A user's `_publicNames` container must be encrypted.